everlifeai/everlife-node-releases/README.md

 In order to get a working avatar with a wallet, you need to set it up and configure it.
 First you need to set up the required docker containers.
 Perform the following steps:
+1. Download the Docker Version of Avatar Node
+[Docker Version of Avatar Node] (https://github.com/everlifeai/everlife-node-releases/releases/download/v0.4.0/elife_0.4.0-docker.tar.gz)

-1. Unzip the avatar into your `$HOME` directory
+2. Unzip the avatar into your `$HOME` directory
-2. Go to the command prompt and navigate to your node directory
+3. Go to the command prompt and navigate to your node directory
-3. `./run.sh setup`
+4. `./run.sh setup`

 In order to safeguard the wallet, it is password protected.
 So that the user does not need to type in this password again and again it needs to